mantukumaryadav/Property-Management/README.md

 # Property Management

-Welcome to the Data Property Management repository!
-This dashboard provides insightful visualizations and data representation for our website.
+Welcome to the  Property Management repository!
+Our engaging website is designed to be mobile-friendly and features high-quality property listings with virtual tours.
+We offer secure online rent payment and maintenance request options, making property management seamless whether you're looking to rent or sell.

 ## Screenshots